 7. Parents choose schools via vouchers – Strongly Agree

 The choice of educating children should start with the parent’s responsibility.
 A parent could home school their child and as long as the child passes a test each semester, the parent would receive that voucher.
 Similarly, they could use it to pay private schools, as well as public schools.
-The State’s authority over distributing this income would be overseen by the DOE.
-The Department of Education can be more of a learning resource provider and less of a bureaucracy.
+The State’s authority over distributing this income would be overseen by the Department of Education (DOE).
+The DOE can be more of a learning resource provider and less of a bureaucracy.
 States would no longer be mandated to provide tests for students.
-The Federal government would standardize, grade and limit tests.
+The federal government would standardize, grade and limit tests.
 Online learning would be a central part of this new model.

 8. Death Penalty – Agree